 "Come on," cried the cabman, who had been sparring without cessation the whole time.
 [Chapter II, "The First Day's Journey, and the First Evening's Adventures; with their Consequences," pp. 4-5]

-Phiz vigorously reinterprets Seymour's The Pugnacious Cabman (April 1836) in this uncaptioned 1873 head-piece that leads off the first chapter (although the incident realised actually occurs in Chapter 2).
+Phiz vigorously reinterprets Seymour's second serial illustration from April 1836 The Pugnacious Cabman (April 1836) in this uncaptioned 1873 head-piece that leads off the first chapter (although the incident realised actually occurs in Chapter II).
 Oddly enough, Phiz has interjected a figure who looks very much Sam Weller onto the cab, rear left.
-He has, moreover, minimized the background, including the Regency blocks of flats in Seymour's original, as he has focussed on the confrontation of a terrified Pickwick and a very sturdy cabman, whereas Seymour had made a rather belligerent Pickwick the larger of the two figures (left) and had given the hot pie-man greater prominence.
+Phiz has, moreover, minimized the background, including the Regency blocks of flats in Seymour's original, as he has focussed on the confrontation of a terrified Pickwick and a very sturdy cabman; Seymour, on the other hand, had made a rather belligerent Pickwick the larger of the two figures (left), and had given the hot pie-man greater prominence.
 With no visual tradition as a context, Seymour had shown Pickwick in a buttoned-up "duster," whereas Phiz has given us the familiar figure of the tailcoated, rotund figure of Pickwick in his habitual white waistcoat.
-By changing the orientation of the original Seymour plate, Phiz in his 1874 Household Edition illustration Phiz was able to move the focus from a panorama of a crowded street scene to the conflict between the surly cabdriver.
-Moreover, Phiz has signalled by including Pickwick's wearing his spectacles once again that, despite the supporting caption, the altercation has already subsided and that Alfred Jingle (who must be the lank figure to the right) is now intervening as Pickwick's saviour.
+By changing the orientation of the original Seymour plate, Phiz in his 1874 Household Edition illustration has beens able to move the focus from a panorama of a crowded street scene to Pickwick's conflict with the surly cabbie.
+Moreover, Phiz has signalled by including Pickwick's wearing his spectacles once again that, despite the supporting caption, the altercation has already subsided, and that Alfred Jingle (who must be the lank figure to the right) is now intervening as Pickwick's saviour.

 He was about the middle height, but the thinness of his body, and the length of his legs, gave him the appearance of being much taller.
 The green coat had been a smart dress garment in the days of swallow-tails, but had evidently in those times adorned a much shorter man than the stranger, for the soiled and faded sleeves scarcely reached to his wrists.
 It was buttoned closely up to his chin, at the imminent hazard of splitting the back; and an old stock, without a vestige of shirt collar, ornamented his neck.
 His scanty black trousers displayed here and there those shiny patches which bespeak long service, and were strapped very tightly over a pair of patched and mended shoes, as if to conceal the dirty white stockings, which were nevertheless distinctly visible.
 His long, black hair escaped in negligent waves from beneath each side of his old pinched-up hat; and glimpses of his bare wrists might be observed between the tops of his gloves and the cuffs of his coat sleeves.
 His face was thin and haggard; but an indescribable air of jaunty impudence and perfect self-possession pervaded the whole man.